OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-710.rst

 Short cut: If you need a service, you can facade,

-.. todo: #DK sucht Example;
+.. todo: #DK sucht Example; no documentation Example see in the link

 Class ContainerFacade and method Base::getService() for quick access to the DI Container from the non-DI areas

-Weitere Informationen finden Sie in der Entwickler-Dokumentation unter `tbd <https://docs.oxid-esales.com/developer/en/latest/development/testing/index.html>`_.
+Weitere Informationen finden Sie in der Entwickler-Dokumentation unter `tbd <https://docs.oxid-esales.com/developer/en/latest/development/testing/index.html>`_.  https://github.com/OXID-eSales/developer_documentation/blob/b-7.1.x/development/modules_components_themes/module/module_services.rst#toc-entry-4

 Installing packages via the Command Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^